A freelance writing website is what brings clients your way.

 A great services page allows clients to quickly see whether you’re a good match for their requirements or not.

-They can instantly see whether you offer the type of content or copy they need, or whether you specialize in a different area or niche.
+They can instantly see whether you offer the type of content or copy they need, or whether you specialize in a different area or freelance writing niche.
 If you list prices, they can also get a feel for whether they can afford you or not.

 Think of your services page as an invitation to potential clients.
 It’s where you can showcase what you offer — like a restaurant menu.